Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Experiments

-For the Disentanglement-Guided Loss (DGLoss), we conduct experiments as follows: \ding{172} removes all components in DGLoss, \ding{173} removes the separation loss $\mathcal{L}_{\text{sep}}$, \ding{174} removes the rarity preservation loss $\mathcal{L}_{\text{rare}}$, and \ding{175} removes the diversity loss $\mathcal{L}_{\text{div}}$.
-As shown in \cref{ablation3}, removing any individual loss term or the whole DGLoss leads to a performance drop.
-Training without these specialized constraints fails to effectively optimize the interaction between the model and our prototype banks.
-Meanwhile, without explicit guidance for separation, diversity, and rarity preservation, our DDP cannot learn a well-disentangled representation, and their synergistic effect will be severely compromised.
-Therefore, DGLoss serves as a core component that ensures effective pattern disentanglement and stable prototype memory formation.
+For Disentanglement-Guided Loss (DGLoss), we conduct: \ding{172} without the whole DGLoss, \ding{173} without separation loss $\mathcal{L}_{\text{sep}}$, \ding{174} without rarity preservation loss $\mathcal{L}_{\text{rare}}$, and \ding{175} without diversity loss $\mathcal{L}_{\text{div}}$.
+Table \ref{ablation3} shows that removing any individual loss term or the entire DGLoss leads to a performance drop.
+Without explicit supervision for separation, diversity, and rarity preservation, our DDP may lose its designated specialization or provide insufficient pattern coverage.
+These results confirm that all three objectives are necessary for learning a well-organized dual-prototype memory.